tlazenka/muttniks/README.md

 ```

-You can visit other URLs to see the data.
+You can visit other URLs to see cached data (note that it may take a minute or so for these caches to be updated).
 These include:

 - Pets adopted by an adopter's address.
 For example this is for the first account: http://localhost:9000/api/petsByAdopter?adopter=0x627306090abab3a6e1400e9345bc60c78a8bef57

 - Cached pet names.
-This is for the second pet ID: http://localhost:5000/petName/2
+This is for the third pet ID: http://localhost:5000/petName/3

 # Development

+## Testing

 You can run the Solidity tests with:

 - `docker-compose run --rm truffle truffle test`

+For the following tests, be sure to have run:

+- `docker-compose up ganache`

+and

+- `docker-compose run --rm truffle truffle migrate --network development`

+as a prerequisite.

 You can run the Play! tests with: